 In almost every scene in the Corny Collins studio, the red "tally" lights for every camera are active at the same time.
 A "tally" light indicates to the talent and operator which camera is live, thus having them all on at once would defeat the purpose.
 During "The Nicest Kids In Town" when the film transitions from the television in the Turnblad's home to the viewfinder on the camera, that camera's tally lamps are all off.

-When Penny is taking Tracy's parents to the TV to see Tracy on the Corny Collins Show, Edna says "You think I wanna think [John Glenn]'s really up there?"
-While some might believe she is referring to the moon landing, which occurred in July 1969 (7 years after the movie takes place), Edna is in fact referring to Major Glenn orbiting the Earth, which occurred in February 1962, following the approximate time line for the movie.
+When Penny is taking Tracy's parents to the TV to see Tracy on the Corny Collins Show, Edna says "You think I wanna think he's really up there?"
+While some might believe she is referring to the moon landing, which occurred in July 1969 (7 years after the movie takes place), Edna is in fact referring to Major John Glenn orbiting the Earth, which occurred in February 1962, just before the movie is set.

 In "Timeless To Me," who lit the candle?
 Edna and Tracy were at Mr. Pinky's shop.
 When they came back and Tracy went to bed, Edna changed then sang "Big Blond and Beautiful."
 Edna was then crying on the bed.

 In the first "Nicest Kids In Town" number Amber Von Tussle is wearing a stripped pink dress and has her hair done like a bee hive.
 In the second "Nicest Kids In Town" number you can see a small clip from behind of her wearing the same thing.
 The first clip was used a second time.

 In Geography class after the "Good Morning Baltimore" when the teacher is writing the height of Mt.
 Everest on the board you can plainly see that it has been written then erased, probably because a retake of the scene.